Zequez/pascal-minesweeper/README.md

 ### Instructions

-* Move with arrow keys
+* Move with `ARROW` keys
-* Set flags with F key
+* Set flags with `F` key
-* Activate tile with SPACE key
+* Activate tile with `SPACE` key
+* Quit the current minefield with `Q`

-### Issues
+### Features

-I'm pretty sure the algorithm to check for adjacent tiles is aberrantly inneficient, because if I set the minefield to 23x179, I get a runtime error
+* 4 levels of difficulty!
+* You can set flags!
+* Colors!
+* It displays all the mines when you lose!
+* Satisfying start!
+Because it makes sure all the tiles are clear on the first try!
+* Memory leaks!
+Overflows of many kinds!
+* Retro 8-bit console pixel-art gameplay!
+* Buzzwords!
+* Configurable style!
+Just click on the console `window > Propreties > Font` and change the font size!

 ### Licence